ElkanHub/Co-Author-Google-Hackathon/APPDOC.md

 # Co-Author Application Documentation

 ## Overview
 Co-Author is an advanced AI-powered writing assistant designed to act as a "disciplined colleague."
 Unlike standard AI tools that spam suggestions, Co-Author uses a **7-Layer Maturity Stack** to observe, wait, and only intervene when it has a high-value contribution.
 It features a real-time collaborative editor (Tiptap), a dedicated AI research space, and a robust security layer.
+---
+The aim of **Co-Author** is to make an **Autonomous AI writing Partner** that can work with you, not against you.

 ## core Technology Stack
 - **Frontend**: Next.js 14 (App Router), React, Tailwind CSS, Lucide Icons.